Yemsam/single_page_web_template/README.md

-# Lynda - Single Page portfolio Website
+# Olaoluwa - Single Page portfolio Website
 This is a single page portfolio website which can easily be customised to suit your needs.

 # Technologies used;